 Having a planned approach to the unforeseen circumstances in the ED is useful for both the family of the deceased and emergency physician in charge.
-The GRIEV_ING mnemonic provides an organized method for concise and accurate death notification; it delivers all the necessary information to the family and is simple to remember for physicians.
+The GRIEV_ING mnemonic provides an organized method for concise and accurate death notification; it delivers all the necessary information to the family and is simple to remember for clinicians.

 Reactions to Expect